Innovating in medical

 Innovating in medical device sterilization

 SteriLux was founded in August 2014 with the ambition to have a major impact on the improvement of quality medical care.
-Since then, we have been committed to develop an eco-friendly and cost-efficient sterilization system compliant with the most demanding medical regulations.
+We are comitted to combine Swiss quality and innovation to transform the way healthcare professionals address infection control.